 I almost decided not to switch to these Invisalign trays on the basis that I have a seriously sore throat.
 But.
 But.
 But.
 The ever nagging little voice in my head that thinks that my teeth will end up going back 5 stages if I don’t complete this thing properly keeps telling me that I need to follow all the instructions exactly to the letter, so switch I did.
 I figured that the panadol would probably help my throat too, right?

-Having just got my new Invisalign attachments I think my love affair with Invisalign braces may already be starting to wane.
+Having just got my new Invisalign attachments (or Invisalign buttons as some people prefer to call them) I think my love affair with Invisalign braces may already be starting to wane.

 I’m not sure what possessed me, but I scheduled my appointment to get my Invisalign attachments an hour after I was due to drop my 5 year old daughter off for her first ever day at school.
 By the time I had realised, it was too late to reschedule, unless I wanted to wait another 2 weeks for my next set, which I certainly didn’t.